sreevallabh04/3D-solar-system/README.md

 # 🌞 3D Solar System (Three.js)

 Welcome to the interactive 3D Solar System!
 This project is a visually rich, real-time simulation of our solar system, built with [Three.js](https://threejs.org/) and modern web technologies.
-Perfect for learning, exploring, or just enjoying some cosmic eye-candy.
+Perfect for learning, exploring, or just enjoying some cosmic eye-candy by sreevallabh

 ---